Zakir289/Andriod-SampleDictionary/README.md

 # Andriod-SampleDictionary

-While writing the app its better to **ensure that your layout is flexible and adapts to different screen sizes**
+Myself being a web developer, Want to try with a sample android app While writing the app its better to **ensure that your layout is flexible and adapts to different screen sizes**

 *  you should use "wrap_content" and"match_parent" for the width and height of some view components.